 - Allow participants to edit and delete their own cards

 How to optimize the Divergent phase and avoid groupthink?

 By default, your participants will be able to see the cards created by the others.
 This could be a problem as they will be influenced by others' ideas and this will lower the number of novel ideas generated by the group.

 One way to avoid that is to create a two-step divergent phase.
 The first step will not display the cards created by others (this replicates a technique called silent brainstorming).
 The second step will reveal all the cards and will enable participants to build on others' ideas.

-Update the first step and change the filter author to me:
+First, update the first step and change the filter author to me: